• Menu

 The Ship of Gold

 In 1857, the S.S.
-Central America aka “The Ship of Gold”, a 280-foot steamship carrying 21 tons of gold and with over 550 passengers was bound for New York.
+Central America, aka “The Ship of Gold,” was a 280-foot steamship bound for New York.
+It carried 21 tons of gold and over 550 passengers.
 Back then, weather forecasting wasn’t very scientific.
-Little was known about hurricanes and predicting if the breeze coming through would subside or turn into a storm.
+Little was known about hurricanes and predicting whether a breeze coming through would subside or turn into a storm.

 On September 9, a breeze began kicking up swells.
-There was no alarm since the ship was large and well-equipped for one even if a storm was coming.
-As hours passed, the wind intensified and by the following day, the ship was in the middle of a hurricane.
-The ship remained watertight and operational until September 11, when it began to take on water through the drive shaft and broken or open lights.
+There was no alarm since the ship was large and well-equipped for one, even if a storm was coming.
+As hours passed, the wind intensified, and the ship was in the middle of a hurricane by the following day.
+The vessel remained watertight and operational until September 11, when it began to take on water through the drive shaft and broken or open lights.

-The following day, The Marine, a vessel with 10 crew members and its captain appeared over the horizon and began rescue efforts.
-153 lives were saved but in the end, the S.S.
-Central America sank off the coast of South Carolina along with about 450 people and 21 tons of gold.
+The following day, The Marine, a vessel with ten crew members and its captain appeared over the horizon and began rescue efforts.
+153 lives were saved, but in the end, the S.S.
+Central America sank off the coast of South Carolina, along with about 450 people and 21 tons of gold.
 This loss contributed to the Panic of 1857.

 S S Central America